Semiinfinite sheaves on affine flag varieties: Sheaves on affine flag varieties

 (where $\Ind$ denotes the ind-completion).
-We have push/pull functors associated with morphisms of separated schemes of finite type for categories $\Shvc(-)$, and we deduce similar functors for the categories $\Shv(-)$ by $\Ind$-extension.
-In particular, all of our push/pull functors will preserve colimits by design.
-(For background on these constructions, see e.g.~\cite{lz, agkrrv, scholze}.)
+We have push/pull functors associated with morphisms of algebraic spaces of finite presentation for categories $\Shvc(-)$, and we deduce similar functors for the categories $\Shv(-)$ by $\Ind$-extension.
+In particular, all of our push/pull functors between such $\infty$-categories will be continuous (i.e.~preserve colimits) by design.